 Reduce the importance you give to appearance

-This is certainly the most useful tip to stop worrying about wardrobe renewal, but it’s also a liberating habit (I refer you to the article on the influence of women’s obsession with appearance, and all its consequences).
+This is certainly the most useful tip to stop worrying about wardrobe renewal, and it’s also a liberating habit (I refer you to the article on the influence of women’s obsession with appearance, and all its consequences).

-Stopping worrying about what people think is an excellent way of saving money, because in the end, many purchases are made to try and impress others, to belong to a social group, to project a certain image of oneself…
+Quitting worrying about what people think is an excellent way of saving money, because in the end, many purchases are made to try and impress others, to belong to a social group, to project a certain image of oneself…

 The important thing is to feel good in your clothes, and in line with your values!